boofish/json_bugs/cjson2/README.md

 However, we found a case that cJSON fails to reject it.
 Other JSON parsers, such as those found at [github.com/nlohmann/json][3] and [github.com/simdjson/simdjson][2], were able to parse the text without issue.

-*potential effect*: This may lead to some unexpected errors, e.g., data out-of-sync in some communications.
+*potential effect*: This may lead to some unexpected errors, e.g., data out-of-sync in communications, collect invalid json data for other programs.

 ### 2.Trigger the bug